To metronome or not

 –Ilari Heikkilä / drum tech for Sunrise Avenue, The 69 Eyes, The Local Band etc.

-While talking with drum tech Ilari Heikkilä, he mentioned when making click tracks of 80’s rock hits for The Local Band he’d noticed the same and it would be time consuming trying to figure the exact tempo on those songs, yet when only listening they would sound perfect.
+While talking with drum tech Ilari Heikkilä, he mentioned when making click tracks of 80’s rock hits for The Local Band he’d noticed the same and it would be time consuming trying to figure the exact tempo on those songs.
+Yet, when only listening, songs and tempo would sound perfect.
 That to me was an eye-opener!
 Is metronome really needed and what would happen if we would not use it?

 I’d say metronome is an aid like “training wheels” that you should use until you know you can do it on your own and (actually sound better) without it.